A 5-Step Guide To Spring-Cleaning Your Wardrobe

 Sure, the whole concept of spring-cleaning feels quaint and archaic just now.
 We’re doing deep cleaning.
 Serious cleaning.
 And besides, you’ve got your hands full with Zoom calls, Netflix parties and investigating that whole 'if you don’t wash your hair for two weeks, it conditions itself' thing.

 But if ever there was a time to do the mother of all wardrobe clear-outs, it is now.
 When everything outside our windows feels like a maelstrom of terrifying uncertainty, there’s something soothing about streamlining your surroundings and bringing a little more order into your life, however superficially.
-If we’re thinking about the calmer, simpler lives we want to lead once All This is over, then minimising those morning outfit meltdowns is as good a place to start as any.
+If we’re thinking about the calmer, simpler lives we want to lead once all this is over, then minimizing those morning outfit meltdowns is as good a place to start as any.

 Advertisement